The Sound Within

 Alten Wilmot (he/they)

 Alten Wilmot is a playwright, performer, producer, and multidisciplinary artist.
-Founder and Artistic Director of Unwrap Theatre, they have produced over 50 original works and have developed programs, productions, and mentorship opportunities for over 200 artists.
+Founder and Artistic & Executive Director of Unwrap Theatre, they have produced over 50 original works and have developed programs, productions, and mentorship opportunities for over 200 artists.
 They are passionate about working directly with audiences from vast demographics, including seniors, young people, and underrepresented groups.
 They value meaningful community connections, virtuosity, comedy, stirring creativity, and finding meaning in the unresolved.

 Alten has worked across the country.
 They have been recognized with awards from Buddies in Bad Times, ArtworxTO, and the Waterloo Region Arts Awards, and have worked in residency with institutions like the National Ballet of Canada, Obsidian Theatre, and MT Space.
 Their work has been presented by companies like the CBC, Harbourfront Centre, Guelph Dance, and more.